-Specified as: a rank one or two array containing numbers of type specified in Table 11.
+Specified as: a rank one or two array or an object of type $psb\T\vect\type$ containing numbers of type specified in Table 12.
 The rank of x must be the same of y.

 '''

 beta the scalar \beta.

 Scope: global

 Type: required

 Intent: in.

-Specified as: a number of the data type indicated in Table 11.
+Specified as: a number of the data type indicated in Table 12.

 \mathbf{y} the local portion of global dense matrix y.

 Scope: local

 Type: required

 Intent: inout.

-Specified as: a rank one or two array containing numbers of type specified
+Specified as: a rank one or two array or an object of type psb_T_vect_type

-in Table 11.
-The rank of y must be the same of x.
+containing numbers of type specified in Table 12.
+The rank of y must be

+the same of x.

 desc_a contains data structures for communications.

 Scope: local

 Type: required

 Intent: in.

-Specified as: a structured data of type psb_desc_type.
+Specified as: an object of type psb_desc_type.

-trans indicate what kind of operation to perform.
+trans indicates what kind of operation to perform.

 trans = N the operation is specified by equation 1

 trans = T the operation is specified by equation 2

 trans = C the operation is specified by equation 3

 Scope: global

 Type: optional

 Intent: in.

 Default: trans = N

 Specified as: a character variable.

 work work array.

 Scope: local

 Type: optional

 Intent: inout.

 Specified as: a rank one array of the same type of x and y with the

 TARGET attribute.

 On Return

-y the local portion of result submatrix y.
+\mathbf{y} the local portion of result matrix y.

 Scope: local

 Type: required

-Intent: inout.

-Specified as: an array of rank one or two containing numbers of type

-specified in Table 11.

-info Error code.

-Scope: local

-Type: required

-Intent: out.

-An integer value; 0 means no error has been detected.

 '''